mircorosa/ant-ai/README.md

 0,1,0,0,0,0,1,0,S
 ...
 ```
-In this case the first 8 attributes represent the surroundings of the Ant, while the last one indicates the direction taken; the total number is obviously varying according to the parameters chosen initially in the Main Menu.
-This file will be now used to train a classifier, that will choose which move to perform based on what learned previously.
+In this particular case the first 8 attributes represent the surroundings of the Ant, while the last one indicates the direction taken; the total number is obviously varying according to the parameters chosen initially in the Main Menu.
+This file will be now used to train a classifier, that will be able to choose which move to perform based on what what has been learned previously.

-From the Main Menu select one between "Start Decision Tree Test" and "Start Multilayer Perceptron Test" according to the classifier you want to use: after a while (mainly depending on the size of the training set) a Game Window completely similar to the one seen previously will open, and the Ant will begin to play autonomously.
+From the Main Menu select one between "Start Decision Tree Test" and "Start Multilayer Perceptron Test" according to the classifier you want to use: after a while (mainly depending on the size of the training set) a Game Window very similar to the one seen previously will open, and the Ant will begin to play autonomously.
 The flow will therefore be also similar to the one seen in the training phase, including stats and paths logging.

 When all the simulations terminate, you can go back to the Main Menu and try another classifier: note that the test will be performed using the same gameboards, to ensure a fair performance comparison between different types.